Elon Musk says his new SpaceX Starship prototype will fly later this week from Texas

-SpaceX's path to Mars has so far been marked by fits and starts, but the next flight of Elon Musk's big rocket prototype could be just days away.
-Airspace closures issued by the Federal Aviation Administration indicate the company is aiming to get the latest iteration of the Starship developmental craft off the ground on Sunday or Monday.

-Of course, it won't get anywhere near Mars, or even space.
-The first flight of SN5 is expected to be a 150-meter (492 foot) "hop."
+"A Raptor turbopump spin start valve didn't open, triggering an automatic abort.
+We'll figure out why & retry tomorrow," he said on Twitter.

+According to airspace closures issued by the FAA for the area, the hop could happen Tuesday anytime between 6 a.m. and 6 p.m.
+PT.

-You might recall that an earlier test craft called "Starhopper" successfully performed such a flight last year.
-SN5 is a much larger vehicle that's designed to eventually be capable of an orbital flight.
+You might recall that an earlier test craft called "Starhopper" performed such a short flight last year.

-But before SN5 can hop, crews at the SpaceX development facility in Boca Chica, Texas, need to complete a successful static fire of the prototype's raptor engine.
-Live streams of the facility showed the prototype's fuel tank being loaded in preparation for the test firing Thursday morning, but then everything went quiet on the test pad as a small boat was spotted in the exclusion zone, forcing an apparent postponement of the test.
+On Thursday, crews at the SpaceX development facility in Boca Chica completed a successful static fire of the prototype's raptor engine, clearing the path for a hop attempt.

+"Starship SN5 just completed full duration static fire.
+150m hop soon," Musk said on Twitter.

 It's been a struggle to get the SN series of prototypes off the ground.

-So far, SN4 exploded after a static fire test, SN3 crumpled during a pressure test and SN1 suffered a similar fate in February.
+So far, SN4 exploded after a static fire test, SN3 crumpled during a pressure test, and SN1 suffered a similar fate.

 This, of course, is why you test.
 SpaceX suffered a similar string of failures before Falcon 9 launches and landings became a routine thing.

-Note: This page has been constantly updated as Starship's hop gets closer.